Prepare Active Directory for Skype for Business Server

-Summary: Learn how to prepare your Active Directory domain for an installation of Skype for Business Server 2015.
-Download a free trial of Skype for Business Server 2015 from the Microsoft Evaluation center.
+Summary: Learn how to prepare your Active Directory domain for an installation of Skype for Business Server.
+Download a free trial of Skype for Business Server from the Microsoft Evaluation Center.

 Skype for Business Server works closely with Active Directory.
 You must prepare the Active Directory domain to work with Skype for Business Server.
 This process is accomplished in the Deployment Wizard and is only done once for the domain.
 This is because the process creates groups and modifies the domain, and you need to do that only once.
 You can do steps 1 through 5 in any order.
 However, you must do steps 6, 7, and 8 in order, and after steps 1 through 5, as outlined in the diagram.
 Preparing Active Directory is step 4 of 8.
 For more information about planning for Active Directory, see Environmental requirements for Skype for Business Server or Server requirements for Skype for Business Server 2019.

 Prepare Active Directory

-Skype for Business Server 2015 uses (AD DS) to track and communicate with all of the servers in a topology.
-Every server must be joined to the domain so that Skype for Business Server can work properly.
+Skype for Business Server uses (AD DS) to track and communicate with all of the servers in a topology.
+The majority of these servers must be joined to the domain so that Skype for Business Server can work properly.
 Keep in mind that servers such as Edge and Reverse Proxy should not be domain joined.

 The Prepare Active Directory procedure should be run only once for each domain in the deployment.